pivotal-cf/docs-pks/vsphere-nsxt-om-config.hbs.md

 ##<a id='next'></a> Next Step

-<a href="./nsxt-generate-pi-cert.html">Generate and Register the NSX Manager Superuser Principal Identity Certificate and Key for Tanzu Kubernetes Grid Integrated Edition</a>.
+<a href="./nsxt-generate-pi-cert.html">Generate and Register the NSX Manager Superuser Principal Identity Certificate and Key for {{  vars.product }}</a>.